Annual Dues, Fees & Assessments

 How do I transfer from Inactive* to Active?

 Members must petition the Montana Supreme Court using the required petition form in order to regain active status.
-Once approved by Court order, you will owe the difference in fees between active and inactive membership for the current year.
-In addition and as might be ordered by the Court, you may be required to complete 15 or 30 hours of CLE within 6 months of the status change.
+Once approved by Court order, you will owe the difference in fees for the current year.
+In addition, and as might be ordered by the Court, you may be required to complete 15 or 30 hours of CLE within 6 months of the status change.
 You do not have to have the CLE requirement, if any, completed before you can change to active.
 At the Court’s discretion Petitioners who maintain an inactive status for five or more years may be required to submit a character and fitness review as part of the process.

 The original petition along with one copy must be submitted to the Montana Supreme Court Clerk’s Office, P.O.
 Box 203003, Helena, MT 59620.
-We also request an additional copy be sent to the State Bar office at P.O.
-Box 577, Helena, MT 59624.
+We also request an additional copy be sent to the State Bar office.

-Requests to elect inactive, senior or active military must be made in writing, include bar number and/or date of birth for verification and filed with the State Bar.
+Requests to elect inactive, senior, or active military must be made in writing by email or mailed letter and include bar number or date of birth for verification.
 Members requesting an active military status must provide documentation of their service requirements using the required form.
-Unless otherwise indicated in the request a change of status will occur upon receipt at the Bar office.
+Unless otherwise indicated in the request it will be considered effective immediately upon receipt.

 What if I am no longer serving in the military and need to transfer to Active membership?

-Requests to return to inactive, senior or active military must be made in writing, include bar number and/or date of birth for verification and filed with the State Bar.
-The member must also make payment of the difference in member dues, fees and assessments for the current year.
+Requests to return to inactive, senior, or active military must be made in writing, include bar number and/or date of birth for verification and filed with the State Bar.
+The member must also make payment of the difference fees for the current year.
 The member will be responsible for the filing of the required 15 CLE credit hours in the year following the status change.

 How do I transfer from Senior to Active?

 Members must petition the Montana Supreme Court using the required petition form in order to regain active status.
-Once approved by Court order, the member will owe the difference in dues, fees and assessments between active and senior membership for the current year as well as all license tax fees waived during senior status in compliance with Section 37-61-211, MCA.
+Once approved by Court order, the member will owe the difference in fees for the current year as well as all license tax fees waived during senior status in compliance with Section 37-61-211, MCA.
 At the Court’s discretion Petitioners who maintain a senior status for five or more years may be required to submit a character and fitness review as part of the process.

 The original petition along with one copy must be submitted to the Montana Supreme Court Clerk’s Office, P.O.
 Box 203003, Helena, MT 59620.
-We also request an additional copy be sent to the State Bar office at P.O.
-Box 577, Helena, MT 59624.
+We also request an additional copy be sent to the State Bar office.

 How do I transfer from Emeritus to Active?

 The original petition along with one copy must be submitted to the Montana Supreme Court Clerk’s Office, P.O.
 Box 203003, Helena, MT 59620.
-We also request an additional copy be sent to the State Bar office at P.O.
-Box 577, Helena, MT 59624.
+We also request an additional copy be sent to the State Bar office.

 What if I am no longer going to practice law in Montana and want to officially resign my membership?